A Beginner's Guide to Starting and Marketing an App

-You need to do the same with your app.
+Products don't sell themselves -- you need to go straight to the customer and make it easy for them to access the item.
+It's the same for an app.
 While app-store optimization can help you a great deal in your ability to be discovered, it is not enough to get significant traction for your app to make it a sustainable business.
 You need to market your app to get visibility.

 How do I market my app?

 The best form of publicity for your application, as for any business, is a third-party endorsement.
 Reviews from tech bloggers, press coverage and word of mouth are all great avenues, and it's important to sustain these if you begin to see traction.
 Also, pay keen attention to reviews posted by the users of your application, and work doubly hard to reverse any negative reviews.

 Should I create a cross-platform app?